iyed-guizeni/Automating-Package-Management-in-Linux/README.md

 ## Introduction

-Welcome to the Linux Package Management Script!
 This Bash script is designed to simplify the process of installing, updating, and removing packages on Linux systems.
 Whether you're a developer, sysadmin, or a Linux enthusiast, this script aims to streamline your package management tasks.

 ## Features